iKarabas/CS50-Introduction-to-Artificial-Intelegence-Projects/README.md

 # CS50-Introduction-to-Artificial-Intelegence-Projects
-Some of the assingment projects that I submited when taking the course
+Some of my solutions for the courses assignments